Braves vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves are 15-7 in games they were favored on the moneyline (winning 68.2% of those games).
+- The Braves have won in each of the two contests they have played as underdogs this season.

-- Atlanta has played seven times as moneyline favorites with odds of -190 or shorter, and won in each game.
+- Atlanta has played as an underdog of +110 or more once this season and won that game.

-- Based on this matchup's moneyline, the Braves' implied win probability is 65.5%.
+- The Braves have an implied victory probability of 47.6% according to the moneyline set by sportsbooks for this matchup.

-- Atlanta has combined with opponents to go over the total 15 times this season for a 15-9-1 record against the over/under.
+- Atlanta and its opponents have gone over the total this season in 17 of its 29 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.